fiadone/toolchain/packages/toolbox/smooth-scroll/README.md

 SmoothScroll.enable(config)
 ```

-It enables smooth scrolling according to the given preferences.
+It enables smooth scrolling according to the (optional) given preferences.

 ⚠️ *SmoothScroll* requires a specific DOM structure to properly work.
 Check out the [example](#example) below to lern more.